• Skip to primary navigation

 Wild rice casserole with wild mushrooms recipe

-A simple casserole made with chicken of the woods mushrooms, real wild rice, and chicken.
+A simple casserole made with mushrooms, real wild rice, and chicken.

 Course: Main Course